octavianzarzu/superawesome-test/README.md

 This repository contains my submissions for the SuperAwesome Data Code Challenge.

-> [!TIP]
-> This private repository is accessible only via a secret token included in the shared link.
-It cannot be found or accessed without the token.

 # Table of Contents
 1. [What is included](#what-is-included)
 2. [How to run it](#how-to-run-it)